codio/knowledge/student-source/students/courses/start-assignment.rst

 3. If your instructor has connected your course to an LMS system (Blackboard, Canvas, D2l) you must begin your assignments in those systems.

 ..
 Note:: Your instructor can set prerequisite rules to assignments requiring you to have either completed, started or passed with a minimum grade other assignments before you can start a specific assignment.
-If set and you have not met those requirements, you will see a message box explaining what is required and if you need help/clarification you can contact your instructor who can hel you.
+If set and you have not met those requirements, you will see a message box explaining what is required and if you need help/clarification you can contact your instructor who can help you.

   .. image:: /img/student-prerequisite.png
      :alt: Student Warning